-- The Australian Emergency Management Arrangements outline a consistent approach to enable coordinated effort nationally and across States and Territories. - In line with national and international standards, Tasmania adopts a resilience-based approach. - Tasmania's geography, demographics and location influence our emergency management arrangements.
+- The Australian Emergency Management Arrangements outline a consistent approach to enable coordinated effort nationally and across States and Territories. - In line with national and international standards, Tasmania adopts a resilience-based approach. - In line with national and international standards, Tasmania adopts a resilience-based approach. - Tasmania's geography, demographics and location influence our emergency management arrangements.
 As an island state, transport networks are critical.
 Our natural heritage attracts many visitors, and this has implications for emergency management. - Bushfire is the most prominent natural hazard but other hazards impact Tasmanian communities. - Tasmania's energy supply security is vitally important. - Tasmania's comprehensive, all-hazards and resilience-based approach to emergency management is informed by events in Tasmania and elsewhere.

-1.1 Nationally consistent and coordinated efforts
+I.I Nationally consistent and coordinated efforts